A lot or a little?

 Is it any good?

 This book purports to tell the origin story of the young man who would become Santa Claus; unfortunately, Nicholas is rarely the center of the narrative's attention.
 Narrated from a peculiarly detached point of view, the story feels busy without being completely engaging.
 The near-omniscient point-of-view shifts willy-nilly between a wide range of supporting -- and less interesting -- characters.

 Families can talk about where holiday traditions come from and how they have changed through the ages.
 Have you heard other origin stories of Santa Claus?

 Why are nightmares so scary?
 What can you do to take away some of their intensity?

-- Topics: Magic and Fantasy, Princesses and Fairies, Adventures, Book Characters, Holidays
+- Topics: Magic and Fantasy, Princesses, Fairies, Mermaids, and More, Adventures, Book Characters, Holidays